nikitavoloboev/data/operating-systems/ios/ios.md

 - [Corona Warn App](https://github.com/corona-warn-app/cwa-app-ios) - Native iOS app using the exposure notification framework from Apple.
 - [Clip](https://github.com/rileytestut/Clip) - Clipboard manager for iOS that can monitor your clipboard indefinitely in the background.

+## Other

+- [Supercharge](https://www.supercharge.app/) - Offers an innovative tweak editor with dozens of tools to build tweaks without writing a single line of code.

 ## Notes

 - [Giving location, camera, photo permissions to apps matters](https://krausefx.com/blog/ios-privacy-watchuser-access-both-iphone-cameras-any-time-your-app-is-running)